pksurferdad/knative-microservices/README.md

    kubectl get broker -n my-knative-services
    ```

    * The service checks to ensure two cloud event headers, `ce_type` and `ce_source` are included in the request.
-These two cloud event attributes are an important component to how the events gets brokered to the desired target to handle the payload of the event
+These two cloud event attributes are an important component to how the events gets brokered or routed to the desired target to handle the payload of the event
    * The service utilizes the `cloudevents` python library to build and structure the event to be published

  ```